 Submit completed forms to the WCVM Student Services Office (WCVM 4117).
 Note: Students are only permitted to make two changes to their clinical rotation during the year.

 When expertise in a certain discipline or animal health area isn't available at the WCVM, senior veterinary students have the option of arranging an externship at another institution or practice in North America.

 Before the externship application deadline of January 30, students must:

 - complete and submit the Objectives and Location Proposal Form

 - complete and submit the Faculty Support Form

 - complete and submit the Externship Cover Page

 - arrange for and submit the Externship Supervisor Agreement Form, signed by the hosting institution

-Within two weeks of completing their externships, students must submit an Externship Evaluation Form (available on PAWS).
+Within two weeks of completing their externships, students must submit an Externship Evaluation Form (available on the student portal).